Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 # Variations
 As previously mentioned, Koi-Koi is utterly *abundant* with rules variations; every table has their own way of playing the game.
 There are most likely far more than we could ever hope to list here, although that isn't going to stop us from trying!

-All of the following rules can be applied, or not, depending on your tastes.
+All of the following rules can be applied or not, depending on your tastes.
 See which ones you like, and blend them together to make your *own* version of Koi-Koi.

+## Setup Variations

+- *Four of a Kind* are *Four Pairs* are not lucky hands for a player, but instead constitute a misdeal, the same as if they were dealt to the table.

+- *Four Pairs* on the table is not considered a misdeal.

+- *Four of a Kind* on the table is not considered a misdeal.
+Instead, the dealer immediately captures these four cards, and deals four more to the table to replace them.
+Alternatively, the dealer immediately wins the round and scores 6 points.